Back to What's new

 Resident engagement is therefore extremely important, with resident views informing decisions on the design and delivery of the refurbishment throughout.
 In Dec 2020, 96% voted in favour of using external wall insulation.
 Construction begins early in 2022, with in-depth resident engagement planned throughout the project.

-Mustbe0 has also won additional funding to explore a new avenue to work with the London Borough of Sutton to find the best ways to make retrofitting work for private tenants with the delivery of net zero energy retrofits for 40 2-storey flats across 10 blocks.
+Mustbe0 has also won additional funding to explore a new avenue to work with the London Borough of Sutton to find the best ways to make retrofitting work for leaseholders and social housing tenants with the delivery of net zero energy retrofits for 40 2-storey flats across 10 blocks.
 Private (leasehold) flats comprise around 30%.

 The aim is to develop packages that would be attractive to private tenants and to enable housing providers to undertake net zero energy retrofits for all occupants in blocks which they own or manage.